mjkim2010/Door2Dorm/README.md

 Shelly Deng | Machine Learning, Audio recording, Signal processing, Statistical analysis | Strong opinions, very abstract thinker, Big PIcture guy | Rapid prototyping, project management | Sensitive to environments
 Peter Boennighausen | Stats/ML, Algorithms/Data Structures | Organized, efficient, analytical | Ideating projects | Managing and working in teams
 ### Contact Us
+We have set up a Slack workplace in order to communicate amongst ourselves.
+To reach us, send us an email.
+Our SUNet IDs are [lillyzh, jtwagner, minjukim, pboennig, jsdeng]@stanford.edu.
+We'd be happy to add members of the TTeam to our Slack workspace if they want to join.